2025 Best Colleges for Public Policy

 • Hartford, CT

-Professional Outcomes: 96% of 2022 grads had a positive outcome within six months of commencement.
-Those entering the world of employment landed jobs at organizations like the New York City Ballet, NBC Universal, and Morgan Stanley.
-Many alumni can also be found in the corporate offices of Citi, Merrill Lynch, Fidelity Investments, Google, IBM, and Goldman Sachs.
-Finance (43%), science/engineering (15%), and health and medicine (15%) were the most frequently entered fields in 2021.
-60% of alumni have entered or completed a graduate or professional program within five years.
+Professional Outcomes: 97% of 2023 grads had a positive outcome within six months of commencement.
+Those entering the world of employment landed jobs at organizations like BlackRock, Bloomberg, General Motors, and Morgan Stanley.
+Many alumni can also be found in the corporate offices of Citi, Fidelity Investments, Google, and Goldman Sachs.
+Twenty-three percent of Trinity grads pursued further education, enrolling at Columbia, UPenn, Boston University, Duke, and UC Berkeley.
+Doctorate programs were most popular (51%), followed by Masters (41%), and other degree types (8%).

 • Median ACT: 31